So, you have a flat roof that’s leaking. What repair options do you have?

 Did you know that spray foam expands 30x its size within a few seconds?

-Because spray foam creates a monolithic (one layer) roofing system, it can fill all the existing holes that a roof membrane has.
+Because spray foam creates a monolithic (one-layer) roofing system, it can fill all the existing holes in a roof membrane.

 Spray foam can make flashings watertight again

-Over time, flashings begin to break down, lose adhesion, or become cracked, which gives water an entry point into the insulation.
+Over time, flashings break down, lose adhesion, or become cracked, giving water an entry point into the insulation.

 With foam being spray-applied, a contractor can spray over the top of the existing flashings and make it a part of the one-layer roofing system.